-They even get a bonus for using customers’ first names!
+- The EveryPlate team even get a bonus for using customers’ first names!

-The button CTA is big and easy to find so customers can quickly sign up.
+- The button CTA is big and easy to find so customers can quickly sign up.

 Vinyl Me, Please

-This referral message is written from the point of view of the friend.
-This allows for fun, casual messaging that explains Vinyl Me, Please’s services and the reward on offer.
+- This referral message is written from the point of view of the friend, which allows for fun, casual messaging that explains Vinyl Me, Please’s services and the reward on offer.

-It’s important to get it right by telling them what you do, who you are, and why they should join.
+It’s important to get it right by telling them what you do, who you are, and why they should become your customer.
 Other key elements include your logo, a CTA, and of course, a clear list of what they’ll get for joining the reward program.

-There is more than just one element in creating an effective referral message.
+As we’ve covered, there are several elements to creating an effective referral message.
 Nailing them all can draw in more customers faster, and grow your increased revenue.